Customer Acquisition Strategy for Startups

 This is an example of how you use earned and paid media – newspaper spots count, as do radio ads and more.
 It’s about building awareness.
 That’s your first step.
 Next, you need to build interest.
 You can track this by the number of phone calls or visits that your business receives.

-Next comes consideration – again, this is a measure of those who actually reach out based on your marketing.
+Next comes consideration – again, this is a measure of those who actually reach out based on your marketing efforts.
 Finally, we arrive at the purchase stage.
 This is when they step into the store, pick up a piece of merchandise, and take it to the register.

 Web Channel: The web channel is very different from the physical channel.
 With this, your first step is to use media (content, PPC, SEO, etc.) to acquire customers.
 Customer acquisition is little more than driving traffic from one place to your website, storefront or mobile app.